stallev/sun_school_app/docs/guidelines/react/ai_component_guidelines.md

 - **Accessibility**: Components should follow WCAG guidelines
 - **Explicit Typing**: Use explicit parameter typing `(props: PropsType)` instead of `React.FC<PropsType>` for better type inference and flexibility
 - **Arrow Functions**: ⚠️ **MANDATORY REQUIREMENT**: All React components MUST be defined as arrow functions (`const ComponentName = (props: PropsType) => {...}`), NOT as regular functions (`function ComponentName() {...}`).
 This rule applies to all components: Server Components, Client Components, pages, layouts, and any other React components.
 Exception: Server Actions and utility functions may use regular functions.
+- **SOLID Principles**: Components should follow SOLID principles:
+  - **Single Responsibility Principle (SRP)**: Each component should have one clear responsibility and one reason to change
+  - **Open/Closed Principle (OCP)**: Components should be open for extension through composition, but closed for modification
+  - **Liskov Substitution Principle (LSP)**: Sub-components should be interchangeable without breaking parent component functionality
+  - **Interface Segregation Principle (ISP)**: Props interfaces should be specific and not force components to implement unnecessary properties
+  - **Dependency Inversion Principle (DIP)**: Components should depend on abstractions (interfaces, types), not on concrete implementations
+- **Component Size Limit**: ⚠️ **MANDATORY REQUIREMENT**: Components must not exceed **100 lines of code** (code lines only, excluding comments and empty lines).
+If the limit is exceeded, **refactoring is required**.
+- **Code Language**: ⚠️ **MANDATORY REQUIREMENT**: All code in this document (examples, code comments, variable names, function names, component names) must be exclusively in English.

 ### 1.3.
 Why Not React.FC?